Livestock carrier: Specific incidents

 CIWF to campaign against the livestock trade.

 The DANNY F II capsized in the Mediterranean Sea in December 2009 resulting in the loss of many crew members and more than 20,000 animals.

 Fire broke out onboard livestock carrier Estancia (IMO 7404944) anchored off Berbera, in the Gulf of Aden, in August 2013.

 In May 2015, the Asia Raya caught fire with 634 cows on board, originally destined for East Kalimantan in Indonesia; many of the cattle lost their lives.

 On 12 July 2015, a livestock carrier sunk in the Gulf of Aden, with the death of all the 3,000 animals onboard and two crew.

 Further livestock carrier losses in 2015 included the Haidar, in Barcarena, Brazil, in October, carrying 5,000 cattle (an unknown number drowned, and only few survived).
 Also in the autumn of 2015 the Nabolsi I caught fire in the Mediterranean Sea off Ierapetra, Crete while en route from Beirut (another source gives Croatia) to Alexandria.

 In January 2019, the Wardeh was involved in an incident when it ran aground in the Mediterranean Sea near Mersin, Turkey.
 The Wardeh was out of commission at the time with no animals aboard, and dragged anchor.

+On 8 July 2019, Albaraka II sank in heavy weather in the Gulf of Aden with the loss of two crew and 3,000 animals.

 In November 2019, the livestock carrier Queen Hind capsized and sank in the Port of Midia, Romania, with 14,000 sheep onboard.

 On 2 September 2020, some 6,000 cattle and 41 crew died during the loss of the Gulf Livestock 1 in the East China Sea.
 Two crew members survived.

 On 12 June 2022, some 15,000 sheep drowned in the sinking of the Badr 1 in the Red Sea port of Suakin, Sudan.

 2024 saw incidents involving the Al Kuwait in Cape Town, South Africa with 19,000 cattle aboard (several died and 8 were euthanised); the Bahijah, en route from Freemantle to Haifa, which was subject to a diversion forcing 8,000 sheep to endure three months aboard; and Tanzania-flagged livestock carrier Deala which ran aground (fortunately, while empty of cargo) off the eastern coast of the Istrian peninsula, Croatia and has remained stranded since.